samenoko-112/yt-dlpGUI/README.en.md

 For `mp4`, you can select quality from `Auto`, `144p`, up to `1080p`.
 For `mp3`, quality ranges from `Auto`, `128kbps` to `320kbps` across 4 levels.

 ### Playlist Features
-- Create folders named after playlist titles and save downloaded files inside.
+- Creating folder with name taken from the playlist title.
 - Add playlist index numbers to filenames.
 These features are useful for downloading playlists.

 ### Thumbnail Embedding
 Thumbnails can be embedded into the downloaded files.

-### Cookie Selection
+### Selecting Cookies
-You can select a `cookies.txt` or other text file containing login information to download videos that require authentication.
+You can use a `cookies.txt` file obtained through browser extensions (e.g., [Chrome](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc), [Firefox](https://addons.mozilla.org/ja/firefox/addon/cookies-txt/)).
+By using `cookies.txt`, you can download member-only videos or videos that require a Premium account.

 ## Screenshots